gijit/gi/README.md

 oops: 'problem detected during Go static type checking: '1:1: expected declaration, found 'FLOAT' 24.0'' on input '24.0 / 3.0' gi>
 ~~~

+Keeping Go's type checking intact at the REPL preserves one of the most important
+advantages of Go.
+We catch bugs early, at compile time.

 2018 Jan 29 update
 -------